Software-Engineering-Group-UP/RSE-UP/chapters/error_handling.md

 ```

 This approach is still not perfect:
-we are checking that the file's suffix is `.csv`
+we are checking that the file's suffix is `.txt`
 instead of checking the content of the file
 and confirming that it is what we require.
 What we *should* do is check that there are two columns separated by a comma,